Pajasas/Mobile-Robotics/README.md

 Main window also provides following sliders:
 - focal - focal distance
 - height - height of the top of the pyramid
-- max_mean - how dar the lines need to be to be considered as edges in the graph creation
+- max_mean - how dark the lines need to be to be considered as edges in the graph creation

 ## Camera example controls
 - q - stop example